Cameron Norrie brushes aside Grigor Dimitrov to reach Indian Wells final

 Having guaranteed himself the British number one ranking by thumping Diego Schwartzman in the quarter-finals, Norrie is now certain to crack the top 20 thanks to a 6-2 6-4 victory over Dimitrov.

-Norrie found himself in the unexpected position of being the highest-ranked player left in the tournament and victory over Taylor Fritz or Nikoloz Basilashvili on Sunday would put him on track to qualify for the elite ATP Finals.
+The 26-year-old found himself in the unexpected position of being the highest-ranked player left in the tournament and victory over Basilashvili on Sunday would put him on track to qualify for the elite ATP Finals.

+Norrie, for whom this will be a sixth final of an extraordinary season, told Amazon Prime Video: “The match against Diego gave me a lot of confidence and to do it in that fashion, so I felt really good and really comfortable coming out today.

+“I came out the exact same way, really physical, a lot of balls in the court and I was able to dictate with my forehand and pin him to the backhand side.
+I’m becoming more and more comfortable in Indian Wells.
+Biggest win of my career for sure.

 Dimitrov has struggled since catching coronavirus last summer but the Bulgarian had been in fine form in the Californian desert, posting victories over US Open champion Daniil Medvedev and Hubert Hurkacz.